gorjanradevski/gorjanradevski.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Research Consultant with the [Human-Centric AI group](https://www.neclab.eu/research-areas/data-science/human-centric-ai) at [NEC Labs Europe](https://www.neclab.eu/) (since November 2023), where I work on topics related to Large Language Models (LLMs), specifically on improving their alignment, reasoning, and interpretability.
+I am a Research Consultant with the [Human-Centric AI group](https://www.neclab.eu/research-areas/data-science/human-centric-ai) at [NEC Labs Europe](https://www.neclab.eu/) (since November 2023), where I work on topics related to Large Language Models (LLMs), specifically on improving their alignment, steering, reasoning, and interpretability.
 I led (ML and engineering) the [LLM Explainer](https://www.nec.com/en/global/techrep/journal/g23/n02/230214.html) project, which won NEC's **Best Value Award globally in 2025**, which was also published at [ACL 2025](https://aclanthology.org/2025.acl-long.828/).
 I completed my Ph.D. in 2024 at KU Leuven and continued as Postdoctoral Researcher at the VISICS lab within [ESAT-PSI](https://www.esat.kuleuven.be/psi) from June 2024 to October 2025, working with [Prof. Tinne Tuytelaars](https://homes.esat.kuleuven.be/~tuytelaa/).

 My research focuses on Deep Learning with dual expertise in Natural Language Processing and Computer Vision, with special interest in multimodal learning involving images, text, videos, audio, and knowledge graphs.
-At NEC Labs, I work on methods for improving LLM trustworthiness, steerabilily, and reasoning.
 My work as a leading author (or equal contributor) has been published at top-tier venues including NeurIPS (×2), ACL, EMNLP (×2), CoNLL, ICCV, and BMVC.

 In the past, I did Machine Learning internships at: